iboB/ibob.github.com/_drafts/tracking-shared-ptr-leaks.md

 excerpt: There are many good practices one can employ.
 I won't delve into good practices here.
 I'll go for the heavy guns
 ---

 Let's talk about shared pointer leaks.
-In a piece of software which makes heavy use of shared pointers, these types of leaks are possible.
+In a piece of software which makes heavy use of shared pointers such leaks are possible.
 They are very hard and annoying to deal with.
 They are also very hard to identify in the first place.

 But first...